runionnayrb/BackstageOS/replit.md

 ## Overview
 BackstageOS is a comprehensive theater management platform designed for professional stage managers.
 Its primary purpose is to streamline production workflows by offering show-centric organization with complete data isolation, ensuring no information cross-contamination between productions.
 Built as a modern full-stack application, it provides professional-grade stage management tools within an intuitive, document-style interface.
 Key capabilities include production and team management, a robust report system, and advanced tools for script editing, props, costume tracking, and notes.
 The project aims to revolutionize backstage operations by providing a unified, efficient, and intuitive digital environment for theater professionals, enhancing productivity and communication.

+## Recent Changes (August 2025)
+- **Global Template Margin Synchronization**: Completed implementation of adjustable margin controls in Global Template Settings that synchronize with all report templates.
+Margins now use dynamic values from global settings instead of hardcoded "1in" padding, with proper cache invalidation ensuring real-time updates across all template interfaces.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Dashboard design: Remove statistics/metrics - focus on recent projects and reports only.